 If You’re Looking for Things to Do in Los Angeles That Don’t Suck

 Sometimes all the information is too much information.
 Everyone is advertising something and finding the things worth doing, that are worth your time and money, can be exhausting.
 Finding things to do in Los Angeles that don’t suck should be easy, but first you have to make your way through all the smoke and mirrors.
+The fact is that some of the best tourist opportunities in Los Angeles are the ones nobody’s heard of.
+Those are the true gems.
 First piece of advice is: talk to a native.
 People who have lived in Los Angeles for more than a decade tend to know a thing or two about what’s worth checking out.
 If you can find someone who was born and raised in LA, take a bow!

 Finally A Way to Enjoy Los Angeles Without the Drama